ztbian-bzt/SPAFPN/Rebuttal to fNqL.md

 - ***As object detection is a well-established area, improving over state-of-the-art is important.
 Can the SPAFPN improve current leading DETR frameworks (e.g., Deformable-DETR)?***

 **Reply:** Thank you for your excellent advice.
 We do need to apply SPAFPN to other models, especially DETR models, to verify its generality and portability.
-However, Deformable-DETR is not a real-time object detection domain and it takes a long time to train (325+ hours on NVIDIA Tesla V100 GPU).
+However, Deformable-DETR[4] is not a real-time object detection domain and it takes a long time to train (325+ hours on NVIDIA Tesla V100 GPU).
 The performance of Deformable-DETR is as follows:

 |Model|Param.| GFLOPs | mAP<sup>val</sup><sub>50-95</sub> | mAP<sup>val</sup><sub>50</sub>|FPS |
 |---|---|---|---|---|---|